thcare/solution-template/README.md

 Replace `<name>` with the same name you used in your repository naming earlier (i.e. `solution-<name>`).

-NOTE: This relies on some variables that are set in codespaces, so if you're not using a codespace, you'll need to set these manually.
-See the [thfx init command documentation](https://github.com/thcare/dev.th.care/blob/main/docs/cli/init.md) for details.
+> **NOTE:** This relies on some variables that are set in codespaces, so if you're not using a codespace, you'll need to set these manually.
+See the [thfx init command documentation](https://github.com/thcare/dev.th.care/blob/main/docs/cli/init.md) and [Documentation Wiki](https://github.com/thcare/docs/wiki) for details.

 Once this runs successfully, you should be able to go to your repo:
 `https://github.com/thcare/<FILL_IN_YOUR_SOLUTION_REPO>/actions/workflows/deploy-solution.yml`